Learning audio sequence representations for acoustic event classification: Introduction

+However, all these works either attempt to learn high-level representations at the frame-level, as the studies did in the field of speech recognition~(\cite{McLoughlin15-Robust,Lee09-Unsupervised}), or assume that the analysed recordings share a fixed duration~(\cite{Xu16-Fully}.
+Indeed, many event sounds have a strong temporal domain signature as aforementioned.
+For instance, the chirping of insects is typically noise-like with a broad and flat spectrum, which makes it hard for a system to distinguish it as a noise or an insect sound within one or several audio frames.
+Moreover, the acoustic events are often presented in arbitrary lengths, rather than fixed lengths.
+This renders the work in~(\cite{Xu16-Fully}) infeasible in realistic applications.
 To overcome the raised problems for AEC, we propose an {\em unsupervised sequence representation learning} approach, which employs multilayer Grated Recurrent Unit Recurrent Neural Networks (GRU-RNN) to learn representations of audio sequences.
 The model consists of a RNN encoder to map an input sequence into a fixed-length vector, and a RNN decoder to reconstruct the input sequence from the generated vector into a sequence-to-sequence learning strategy.
 Our primary assumption is that the representation captures the sequence information as it integrates a `restoration ability' with the help of the decoder.

-{The employed encoder-decoder architecture is similar to the ones widely used in natural language processing~\cite{Sutskever14-Sequence}, where the architecture was used for, for example, translating sentences from one language to another~\cite{Sutskever14-Sequence,Bahdanau14-Neural,Luong15-Effective}, or predicting the next sentence from previous ones~\cite{Shang15-Neural}.
-Significantly differing from these works, the essential idea of the proposed framework in this paper aims to learn a {\em vector representation} of a sequence with an arbitrary length.
+The employed encoder-decoder architecture is inspired by the ones used in natural language processing~(\cite{Sutskever14-Sequence}), where the architecture was used for, for example, translating sentences from one language to another~(\cite{Sutskever14-Sequence,Bahdanau14-Neural,Luong15-Effective}), or predicting the next sentence from previous ones~(\cite{Shang15-Neural}).
+Significantly differing from these works, the essential idea of the proposed framework in this article aims to learn a {\em vector representation} of a sequence with an arbitrary length.
 The learnt representations can then be utilised for pattern recognition by any classification models.

-The proposed approach is partially motivated by the work in~\cite{Srivastava15-Unsupervised}, where a Long Short-Term Memory (LSTM) encoder-decoder architecture was employed for video reconstruction and future prediction.
-In addition, it relates to~\cite{Dai15-Semi} as well, where the LSTM encoder-decoder was utilised for initialising the neural networks and further improving their generalisation capability.
-The proposed approach, however, is the attempt to obtain a vector representation in a purely unsupervised learning procedure.}
+The proposed approach is partially motivated by the work in~(\cite{Srivastava15-Unsupervised}), where a Long Short-Term Memory (LSTM) encoder-decoder architecture was employed for video reconstruction and future prediction.
+In addition, it relates to~(\cite{Dai15-Semi}) as well, where the LSTM encoder-decoder was utilised for initialising the neural networks and further improving their generalisation capability.
+The proposed approach, however, is the attempt to obtain a vector representation in a purely unsupervised learning procedure.